 Figure 3.
 SNP-based population structure and diversity in R. ancylostomus.
 (A) Scatterplot showing individual variation in principal components (PC) one and two derived from principal components analysis.
 The amount of variance explained by each PC is shown in parentheses.
-Blue circles correspond to individuals from Oman, pink from Saudi Arabia, green from the UAE, purple from Sri Lanka and yellow from Bangladesh (B) Individual assignment to genetic clusters based on STRUCTURE analysis for K = 1–6 using 3,565 SNPs and 49 individuals.
-Each vertical bar represents a different individual and the relative proportion of the different colours indicate the probabilities of belonging to each cluster.
+Blue circles correspond to individuals from Oman, pink from Saudi Arabia, green from the UAE, purple from Sri Lanka and yellow from Bangladesh (B) Individual assignment to genetic clusters based on STRUCTURE analysis for K = 2 using 3,565 SNPs and 49 individuals.
+Each horizontal bar represents a different individual and the relative proportion of the different colours indicate the probabilities of belonging to each cluster.
 Individuals are separated by sampling locations as indicated in Figure 1.
 (C) Variation in multi-locus heterozygosity among populations.
 Centre lines of boxplots reflect the median, bounds of the boxes extend from the first to the third quartiles, and upper and lower whiskers reflect the largest and smallest values but no further than 1.5 x the interquartile range from the hinge.
+Population abbreviations: BAN, Bangladesh; SL, Sri Lanka; UAE, United Arab Emirates; OMAN, Oman; SA, Saudi Arabia

 Genetic diversity